MentoskaPraha/Big-Chungus-Bot/README.md

     -   There is one global whitelist and each server can enable it's own (This will override the global whitelist)
     -   Whitelists are based on userID
     -   Bots are ignore
--   Server References (Work in Progress)
-    -   Each server the bot is in will have invite links to all the others
 -   Minigames (Work in Progress)
     -   Can be played across servers
     -   Winning grants you special titles